 The thermal conductivity of fly ash bricks is 0.90 – 1.05 W/m2.
 They absorb less heat.
 The pozzolanic reaction between fly ash and lime produces less heat.
 It keeps your building cooler in summer, hence most suitable for Indian climates.

-These bricks are less porous, absorb less water and reduce dampness on the walls.
+These bricks are less porous, absorb less water, and reduce dampness on the walls.
 It is also highly resistant to attack by mild acid, water, and sulfate.

-5. Sound Insulation:
+5. Sound Insulation

-6. Fire Resistance:
+6. Fire Resistance

 These bricks are generally available closer to the thermal power plants.
 However, finding dealers in all major cities and towns wouldn’t be a problem.

-These bricks can be used in load-bearing external walls in low/mid structures, non-load bearing internal walls in low/mid structures and non-load bearing internal or external walls in highrise buildings.
+These bricks can be used in load-bearing external walls in low structures, non-load bearing internal walls in low/mid structures, and non-load bearing internal or external walls in highrise buildings.

-Disadvantages Of Fly Ash Bricks:
+Disadvantages Of Fly Ash Bricks

-2. If not made properly, it has no strength and not suitable for construction.
+2. If not made properly, it has no strength and is not suitable for construction.
 Poor quality bricks have negative impact on concrete.
 It can increase permeability, resulting in damages to the structure.